Video 2 of "Interview with Ms. Burnett Clay and Ms. Helen Phillips."

 RAYMOND: Incredible.
 I'm going to ask us to pause for a minute because we need to change the tape, but thank you, and then we could continue?

 Burnett Clay is the grandmother and adoptive mother of Keith Bernard Clay, who was sentenced to death in 1997 for a 1994 robbery and murder in Houston, Harris County, Texas.
 Helen Phillips is Burnett Clay's sister.
-In Video 1, Ms. Clay and Ms. Phillips discuss Keith Clay's background; his life and ministry on Texas' Death Row; and his execution and funeral in 2003.
+In Video 1, Clay and Phillips discuss Keith Clay's background; his life and ministry on Texas' Death Row; and his execution and funeral in 2003.
 They also discuss their relationship with Johnny Ray Johnson, another inmate and friend of Keith Clay's, to whom they ministered.
-In Video 2, Ms. Clay and Ms. Phillips describe growing up in their Church; their religious ministry; and their visits to Death Row.
+In Video 2, Clay and Phillips describe growing up in their Church; their religious ministry; and their visits to Death Row.
 This interview took place on May 16, 2009 in Austin, Travis County, Texas.

 1 of 2